Frequently asked questions

 Our school had its initial visit from an accrediting organization and are waiting for the results of the review commission.
 Can we set up an “a-g” course list now?

-No. Only those high schools that are accredited are eligible to establish a UC course list.
+No. Only those high schools that are accredited are eligible to establish an "a-g" course list.
 Once you have received notification of your term of initial accreditation you may begin the process of setting up an “a-g” course list.
 A copy of the notification letter from the regional accrediting organization is required to complete the New School Information Form.

 Once we submit the New School Information Form, how long does it take for UC to approve our school and establish our course list?